Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Place a cold pack or ice on the injury to reduce swelling and pain.
 Placing a cloth between the skin and the ice pack helps prevent tissue damage from severe cold.

 Watch for vomiting or changes in mood or alertness.
 If you notice changes, call for medical help.
 Signs of concussion may not appear for up to 48 hours.

 Tell the person's partner, parent, or roommate about the injury so he or she can continue to observe the victim.

-If a cut is deep or continues to bleed, or the edges of skin do not stay together evenly, the wound may need to be closed with stitches, tape, staples, or medical glue.
-All can help speed healing and reduce the risk of infection and the size of the scar.
+If a cut is deep or continues to bleed, or the edges of skin don't stay together evenly, the wound may need to be closed with stitches, tape, staples, or medical glue.
+Any of these can help speed healing and reduce the risk for infection and the size of the scar.
 These may be especially important concerns with large wounds, and wounds on the head or other visible body parts.

-If you think a wound may need medical care, visit a health care professional as soon as possible.
-If stitches are needed, they must be applied in the first few hours.
-A wound that is not properly closed is at risk of serious infection.
+If you think a wound may need medical care, see a healthcare provider as soon as possible.
+If you need stitches, they must be done in the first few hours.
+A wound that is not properly closed is at risk for serious infection.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |